-Force Reserves, resulting in the termination of his employment as a technician.
-Another circuit court cogently described the claims that dual-status employees could not pursue as being those "that relate to enlistment, transfer, promotion, suspension and discharge or that otherwise involve the military 'hierarchy.'"
-Jentoff v.
-United States, 450 F.3d 1342, 1345 (Fed.
-Cir.
-2006) (quoting Jentoff v.
+Ironically, we find in the Federal Circuit's opinion a useful listing of the claims that dual-status employees could not pursue as those "that relate to enlistment, transfer, promotion, suspension and discharge or that otherwise involve the military 'hierarchy.'"
+Jentoft, 450 F.3d at 1345 (quoting, then reversing, Jentoft v.
 United States, 64 Fed.
 Cl.
-549, 554 (2005)).
+549, 554 (2005)).6 Even if the Federal Circuit was correct that Feres is inapplicable to a dual-status technician's claim under the Equal Pay Act - an issue not before us today - the list is a valid one for understanding Feres in the Title VII context.

 Under these precedents, a court may not reconsider what a claimant's superiors did in the name of personnel management - demotions, determining performance level, reassignments to different jobs - because such decisions are integral to the military structure.
-Some of those decisions might on occasion be infected with the kinds of discrimination that Title VII generally seeks to correct, but in the military context the disruption of judicially examining each claim in each case has been held to undermine other important concerns.
+Some of those decisions might on occasion be infected with the kinds of discrimination that Title VII seeks to correct, but in the military context the disruption of judicially examining each claim in each case has been held to undermine other important concerns.